Jason Heyward Player Props: Dodgers vs. Orioles

 Orioles Pitching Rankings

-- The Orioles pitching staff is eighth in MLB with a collective 9.2 strikeouts per nine innings.
+- The 9.2 strikeouts per nine innings compiled by the Orioles pitching staff ranks eighth in the league.

-- The Orioles have a 4.14 team ERA that ranks 16th across all MLB pitching staffs.
+- The Orioles' 4.16 team ERA ranks 16th among all league pitching staffs.

-- Orioles pitchers combine to surrender 108 total home runs at a rate of 1.2 per game (to rank 17th in baseball).
+- Orioles pitchers combine to allow 109 total home runs at a rate of 1.2 per game (to rank 17th in baseball).

-- Rodriguez starts for the first time this season for the Orioles.

-- It's the first appearance this season for the 23-year-old righty, and his first outing in more than a year.

 © 2023 Data Skrive.
 All rights reserved.